An Easy Soft Shell Crab Recipe

-Soft Shell Crabs are a special treat when they are in season and that comes in late Spring down the East Coast and the Gulf of Mexico.
-This is the time when these blue-claw crabs wake up from their hibernation under the ocean floor and shed (molt) their hard shells so they can grow up and become bigger blue-claw crabs.
+Soft shell crabs are a special treat when they are in season, and that comes in late Spring down the East Coast and the Gulf of Mexico.
+This is the time when blue-claw crabs wake up from their hibernation under the ocean floor and shed (molt) their hard shells so they can grow up and become bigger blue-claw crabs.

-My grandmother would fry them up, slap them on some Wonder bread with a little mayo and serve them to my mom and dad.
-Me, I wouldn't go near them and couldn't even watch them eat these crab sandwiches with those legs dangling out from the bread.
-Now I find them delightful.
+My grandmother would fry them up, slap them on some Wonder bread with a bit of mayo, and serve them to my mom and dad.
+I wouldn't go near them and couldn't even watch them eat these crab sandwiches with those legs dangling out from the bread.
+Now, I find them delightful.

 My Daughter Loves Them

-That is my youngest daughter Maddie loves them and delights in helping me prepare them.
-She prefers to do the coating in the egg and then dipping them into the flour and let me do the pan frying.
-Remember, one hand dry for the flour and the other hand wet for the egg.
+My youngest daughter, Maddie, loves them and delights in helping me prepare them.
+She prefers to coat them in the egg, dip them into the flour, and let me do the pan frying.
+Remember, one hand is dry for the flour, and the other is wet for the egg.

 Buying Soft Shell Crabs

-Once a blue-claw crab molts its hard shell, the soft, paper thin underneath shell will harden in just a couple of hours so fishermen catch them before they molt and stick them in tanks until they loose their hard shell.
-Once this happens they are shipped to fish markets around the country live.
+Once a blue-claw crab molts its hard shell, the soft, paper-thin underneath shell will harden in just a couple of hours.
+Therefore, fishermen catch them before they molt and stick them in tanks until they lose their hard shells.
+Once this happens, they are shipped to fish markets around the country.

-Why their shells don't harden after they are shipped, I don't know but I guess they have to be in the water for that to happen.
+I don't know why their shells don't harden after they are shipped, but I guess they have to be in the water for that to happen.
 You want to buy them live in season or frozen out of season sometime after July.

 If you ask your fishmonger where the crabs are from, he should be able to tell you what state they are coming in from.
 They typically come from down south in the early part of the season and work their way north.